kubernetes-sigs/gateway-api/geps/gep-3793/index.md

   (Also, this is a breaking change if Chihiro has already created a non-default Gateway with whatever name we choose to use for the convention.)

-- A default Gateway could overwrite a Route's empty `parentRefs` with a non-empty `parentRefs` pointing to the default Gateway.
-The main challenge with this approach is that once the `parentRefs` are overwritten, it's no longer possible to know that the Route was originally intended to use the default Gateway.
+- A default Gateway could overwrite a defaulted Route's `parentRefs` to point to the default Gateway.
+The main challenge with this approach is that once the `parentRefs` are overwritten, it's no longer possible to know what Ana originally intended.
 Using the `status` to indicate that the Route is bound to the default Gateway instead both preserves Ana's original intent and also makes it possible to change the default Gateway without requiring Ana to recreate all her Routes.